joshualockhart/qasi/README.md

 Navigate to 127.0.0.1:5000 and commence labelling!

 ## Todo/issues:
+I hope that qasi will be helpful in some way to you.
+However bear in mind that I wrote qasi for myself, because I needed the ability to Quickly Annotate Some Images, nothing more, nothing less.
+Hence, there are a number of (quite catastrophic) limitations:

+* Qasi needs to be able to create a symlink to the image directory you specify.
+Therefore, it will not go well for you if you attempt to use qasi on Windows.

-Things will not go well for Qasi if more than one instance is run at a time.
+* Only one instance of qasi should be run at a time.

-Qasi is very very rudimentary, and has no tests.
+* Qasi has 0% test coverage (qasi has no tests).

-Qasi is not much to look at, perhaps some styling of the web pages could be helpful.
+* Qasi is not nice to look at.
+Perhaps I should style the pages.